Lahm stuns Germany by quitting national side

-BERLIN Germany captain Philipp Lahm stunned his homeland on Friday by quitting international football at the age of 30, five days after leading his side to World Cup victory in Brazil.
+BERLIN Germany captain Philipp Lahm stunned his homeland on Friday by quitting international soccer at the age of 30, five days after leading his side to World Cup victory in Brazil.

-"During last season I made a decision to end my international career after the World Cup," Lahm wrote in an open letter on the German football federation website.
+"During last season I made a decision to end my international career after the World Cup," Lahm wrote in an open letter on the German soccer federation website (www.dfb.de).

 "I shared my decision with Germany coach Joachim Loew at breakfast on Monday.
 I am happy and thankful that the end of my national team career coincided with winning the World Cup in Brazil.